 I wrote this and include a copy of the first two pages of my disability claims letter to give you an idea of how to format your own summary letter.
 This format was borrowed from a NOVA conference on VA disability compensation primarily for Veterans Law attorneys.

 Before drafting your letter, be sure to look through your service medical records to get your dates right.
 Be sure to get a copy of your file using the Freedom of Information Act request letter.
 Getting your file is the first real step to winning your disability claim.
 Click on the above link to get a copy of that letter.

 SAMPLE DISABILITY COMPENSATION LETTER

-I hope that helps push your claim along by greasing your wheels on at least one way to present your claim to a VA claims adjudicator.
+I hope that helps push your claim along by greasing your wheels in at least one way to present your claim to a VA claims adjudicator.
 Provide this to your VSO or attorney to help begin the process, whether on appeal or filing a new claim or anywhere in between.